When you think of ‘recognition,’ you’re likely to think of words of encouragement or phrases such as, ‘job well done!’

 We want praise in most any form, especially from those we look up to, which is why many organizations prioritize recognition as part of a broader engagement strategy.

-That doesn’t mean, however, that all recognition is equal.
+However, that doesn’t mean that all recognition is equal.

 Some companies focus on rewards, others focus on both rewards and recognition, but most are actively employing recognition programs to some degree.
 Approximately 80% of organizations now use some form of a recognition program.